Picaun/XPlaneGymEnvs/README.md

-# XPlaneGym: A Reinforcement Learning Environment Compatible with X-Plane
+# XPlane Gym: A Reinforcement Learning Environment Compatible with X-Plane

 XPlaneGym is an X-Plane flight simulator environment compliant with the OpenAI Gym interface, specifically designed for reinforcement learning research.
 It provides seamless integration with the X-Plane simulator, supports both discrete and continuous action spaces, and can be used to train agents to perform flight control tasks.